open-telemetry/opentelemetry-specification/specification/trace/api.md

 with an invalid `SpanContext` if there is no currently active `Span`.

 When starting a new `Span`, the `Tracer` MUST allow the caller to specify the new `Span`'s parent in the form of a `Span` or `SpanContext`.
-The `Tracer` SHOULD create each new `Span` as a child of its active `Span` unless an explicit parent is provided or the option to create a span without a parent is selected, or the current active `Span` is invalid.
-Last the `Tracer` would check if `Context` has an extracted `SpanContext`.
-See [Determining the Parent Span from a Context](#determining-the-parent-span-from-a-context).
+See [Determining the Parent Span from a Context](#determining-the-parent-span-from-a-context) for how parent is deteremined if it is not provided as an argument.

 The `Tracer` SHOULD provide a way to update its active `Span` and MAY provide convenience functions to manage a `Span`'s lifetime and the scope in which a